 Like with everything you carry with you, double-roles for utensils is key.

 Wash anything with all-in-one soap: it’s your shampoo, showering gel, laundry-soap – all in 1 small bottle.

 Another double-role we can mention is your towel.
-Microfiber towels come in different sizes and dry really fast.
+Microfiber towels come in different sizes and dry really fast (if you have the right ones).
 You will see a lot of pilgrims using them.
-However… we found something slightly different, that dries up as fast as microfiber towels AND is actually very pleasant to use AND is a great addition to your wardrobe!
+However… we found something slightly different, that dries up faster than microfiber towels AND is actually very pleasant to use AND is a great addition to your wardrobe!
 Hamam towels, also called Turkish towels are light, dry quickly, have the same ‘touch’ as normal towels and are great to wear sarong-style.
 They are simply the perfect travel towel.
 They could also double as baby wraps (yes babies do the camino too), bath towels, tablecloths, picnic rugs, throw-overs.

-We will soon have light-weight hamam towels in our little shop if you are interested.
-Whether you are a ‘Basic’, ‘Standard’ or ‘Comfy’ style pilgrim, you will find a double use to this one!
+We have them in our little pilgrim shop :-).
+We also had a small version made that is even lighter.
+Whether you are a ‘Basic’, ‘Standard’ or ‘Comfy’ style pilgrim, you will find a double use for this one!

 Hit the showers

 It can be very crowded in albergues, so having a plan of action will make sure you are not the last one leaving (and the last one arriving in the next albergue).

 If you are not one of those who need a shower in the morning to help you wake up, you might consider showering only in the afternoon.
 If you do need that morning shower, then it’s wise to pick a bed as close to the showers as possible so you won’t disturb other pilgrims too much during your morning ritual.

 Most albergues have lockers.
 Use them and don’t leave your gear unattended!
 If there are no lockers you can use, make sure you have your valuables in a water resistant pouch and take them with you into the shower facilities.